codetesla51/todoflow/README.md

 Docker Compose helped, but simulating Redis failures and failover scenarios was still pretty manual.
 I'd probably add chaos engineering tools if I were doing this in production.

-**Graceful shutdown matters more than I expected**

-Implementing proper graceful shutdown with connection draining prevented a lot of weird edge cases during restarts.
-Letting in-flight requests finish before shutting down the server turned out to be way more important than I initially thought.

 ---